In addition to the programs listed below, more resources may be found at:

 Eligibility: Small and mid-size businesses employing 10,000 or less employees or with revenues less than $2.5 billion

 Important Dates: Ongoing

-Description: The Federal Reserve is establishing a Main Street Lending Program to support lending to small and medium-sized businesses that were in good financial standing before COVID-19 pandemic.
+Description: The Federal Reserve established the Main Street Lending Program to support lending to small and medium-sized for profit businesses and nonprofit organizations that were in sound financial condition before the onset of the COVID-19 pandemic.
 A reserve bank will set up a special purpose vehicle (SPV) to purchase 95 percent of loans originated by eligible lenders and lenders will retain 5 percent of the loans.
 Loans may be obtained through eligible lenders and will have a four-year maturity with a one-year principal and interest payment deferral.
-The Federal Reserve is currently working to create the program and additional information can be found online at federalreserve.gov/monetarypolicy/mainstreetlending.htm
+Additional information can be found online at federalreserve.gov/monetarypolicy/mainstreetlending.htm

 Farmers and Ranchers

 USDA Provides $1 Billion in Loan Guarantees for Rural Businesses and Ag Producers.

 Visit the USDA Farm Service Agency (FSA) website for California offices that can help with USDA assistance.